Anezium/RokidBrew/README.md

 - **Track glasses installs after RokidBrew installs them** without auto-scanning every glasses package.
 - **Self-updating** — the store checks for new versions on every refresh.

-No desktop.
-No cloud relay.
-Everything stays between your phone and your glasses.

 ## How it works